fsquillace/junest/README.md

 htop
 ```

-By default the wrappers use `"ns --fakeroot"` but you can change it via `JUNEST_ARGS`.
+By default the wrappers use `"ns --fakeroot"` but you can change it via `JUNEST_ARGS` environment variable.
 For instance, if you want to run `iftop` with real root privileges:

 ```